MicrosoftDocs/CortanaSkillsKit/docs/skills/vetting-developers.md

 <!--Hopefully, portions of this data can be pre-populated using data gleaned from the MSA Azure account -->

-The Developer Settings page will have `Back`, `Save` and `Submit for Approval` buttons.
-Pressing `Back` will return you to the channels page.
-Pressing `Save` will save the current data, without submitting, and `Submit` will submit the data for approval by the Certification Team.
+Pressing `Back to Channels` will return you to the channels page, without saving everything you've entered.
+Pressing `Save` will save the current data, without submitting. `Submit for Review` will submit the data for approval by the Certification Team.

 ![Page buttons](../media/images/vetting-buttons-01.png)

-`Submit` will lock the data on the page, and start the reviewing process.
+Once you press `Submit for Review`, the data on the page is locked, and the reviewing process is started.